devopsacademyau/academy/classes/03class/docker/README.md

 The objective of those three images is the same: Have the contents of the `httpd-2.4.41.tar.gz` file uncompressed into the `/tmp` folder.

-Even considering that all three Dockerfiles achieved the objective, there are huge differences on how this objective was reached on each approach.
+Even considering that all three Dockerfiles achieved the objective, there are huge differences in how this objective was reached on each approach.
 Additionally the final result of each image is really different(final image almost 50% from the biggest to the smallest image).
 This shows the importance of properly writing a Dockerfile.

 On the third approach, which is the most appropriate for our objective, it was used the multi-stage build functionality.
 You can learn more about this approach [here](https://docs.docker.com/develop/develop-images/multistage-build/).

 ### Remember when creating a Docker image
-- Always use a tag in the image you'll use(FROM).
+- Always use a tag in the image you'll use(FROM instruction).

 The tag represents a specific image and is supposed to be immutable.
 This means that the image with the same tag will *always* be the same.
-This is important, so by specifying a versioned tag(not using the tag `latest`), you know exaclty which base image will be used during the build of your own image.
+This is important, so by specifying a versioned tag(not using the tag `latest`), you know exactly which base image will be used during the build of your own image.

 Keep the same mindset when creating your images.
 Once an image is created and published with a specific tag, that tag should belong to that artefact only.
 Any new image published should use a different tag.